Iq8x7rm/CustomerServiceChat/README.md

 # CustomerServiceChat

-Much of the code, which includes the code for serverThread extends Thread and clientThread extends Thread, was taken from a college class.
+Much of the code, which includes the code for serverThread extends Thread,
+clientThread extends Thread, and Client extends Thread was taken from a college class.

 CustomerServiceServer and CustomerServiceClient applications allow communication between a server (representative) and client.